r3wt/use-models/README.md

 ## API

-### MAIN EXPORT:
+#### main export:

 `useModels( defaultState={}, autoAssign=true )`
 > initializes the state of the component, returning helper functions for use in your component.
 > NOTE: must be called from within a functional component.

 **arguments**
 - `defaultState` - declares the default state used by your component. supports nested objects and arrays.
-    - `autoAssign` - if defaultState is an empty object and autoAssign is true, each call to one of the helper functions will create the default value in the state object automatically.
+- `autoAssign` - if `defaultState` is an empty object and `autoAssign` is true, each call to one of the helper functions will create the default value in the state object automatically, if the value doesn't yet exist for that path.

 **returns**
- An object with helper functions `{input,checkbox,radio,submit}`
+ - An object with helper functions `{input,checkbox,radio,submit}`

- ### HELPERS:
+ #### helper:

- `input( name, type='text' )` - for use with `input`, `select`, `textarea` and other components. returns `props` for use on inputs.
+ - `input( String name, String type='text' )` - for use with `input`, `select`, `textarea` and other components. returns `props` for use on inputs.
+   - `name` - the path of the model. nesting is supported. examples of valid paths: `firstname` or `book.author.firstname` or `post.comments.0.text`.
+   - `type` - the type attribute for the input. defaults to `text`
- `checkbox( name, truevalue=true, falsevalue=false )` - to be used for checkbox components, whether native or custom. returns `props` for use on inputs.
+ - `checkbox( String name,Any truevalue=true,Any falsevalue=false )` - to be used for checkbox components, whether native or custom. returns `props` for use on inputs.
+   - `name` - see description under `input`
+   - `truevalue` - the value for the field if checkbox is checked. defaults to `true`
+   - `falsevalue` - the value for the field if checkbox is unchecked. defaults to `false`
- `radio( name, value=null )` - for use with radio components, whether native or custom. value is the value to assign to the state if the radio is checked. returns `props` for use on inputs.
+-  `radio( String name, Any value=null )` - for use with radio components, whether native or custom. value is the value to assign to the state if the radio is checked. returns `props` for use on inputs.
+   - `name` - see description under `input`
+   - `value` - the value of the field if the checkbox is checked.
- `submit( callback )` - given a callback, this method returns an `onSubmit` handler for your form. the passed `callback` will be called with the `state` object.
+- `submit( Function callback )` - given a callback, this method returns an `onSubmit` handler for your form. the passed `callback` will be called with the `state` object.
+   - `callback` - a function to be called when the form is submitted.